angristan/docker-searx/README.md

 Based on [wonderfall/searx](https://github.com/Wonderfall/dockerfiles/tree/master/searx).

-This image is available on the [Docker Hub](https://hub.docker.com/r/angristan/searx/).
+This image is automatically built by [Drone](https://drone.angristan.xyz/angristan/docker-searx) and pushed to the [Docker Hub](https://hub.docker.com/r/angristan/searx/).

 ## What is searx?